 - Hands-on supervision & training from a full-time faculty member in Washington.
 In our D.C.
 Seminar, students meet weekly with Professor Elena Baylis, the director of the program, and get regular feedback on their externship experiences and performance.

-- Students must do primarily law- or policy-related work;
+- Student externs must do primarily law- or policy-related work.

-- Students must work a minimum of 42 hours per externship credit during the semester (This amounts to approximately one day of work per week for each 2 credits.); and
+- Student externs must work a minimum of 42 hours per externship credit during the program dates.

 Whenever possible, for-profit employers should pay law student interns a sufficient salary to enable students to engage in such internships.
 However, under limited circumstances, the Externship and Semester in DC Directors will approve externship credit for work with for-profit employers.
 This policy is primarily meant to enable a student to earn credit for an externship that is educationally valuable to the student, but is with a for-profit organization that does not offer paid student internships.
 These organizations may include small companies, social enterprises, and law firms.
 In order to qualify for externship credit, a student’s work with a for-profit entity must meet all of the following criteria: